zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 This is a basic migration that will create a ```posts``` table that will have title and description columns, along with the built in timestamps.
 Migrations [documentation](http://edgeguides.rubyonrails.org/active_record_migrations.html).
 This migration follows the standard naming convention, when you want to create a table, the class name should reflect that, hence the name ```CreatePosts```.
 This is then reiterated by the argument passed to the ```create_table``` method of ```:posts```.
 The filename itself needs to be unique, and when you generate a migration automatically through a model or scaffold generator you will notice that the migration file name is prepended with a timestamp value to make sure there are no duplicate migration files.

 After running ```rake db:migrate``` we can see that our ```db/schema.rb``` file has been updated with our new posts table, however if we run our tests again you can see that the tests are still failing due to the error: ```undefined method `create!' for Post:Class```.
-This is because we left out one very important piece of code from the Post model file, in order to leverage built in methods such as ```create!``` we need to have the Post class inherit from ```ActiveRecord::Base```.
+This is because we left out one very important piece of code from the Post model file.
+In order to leverage built in methods such as ```create!```, we need to have the Post class inherit from ```ActiveRecord::Base```.
 Update the post.rb model file to match this below:

 ```ruby
 class Post < ActiveRecord::Base
 end
 ```

 Now all of the tests are passing and we can create a new post correctly.
-Even though we know this is working because our tests are passing, let's still test this in the console, open up the Rails console by running: `rails console`.
+Even though we know this is working because our tests are passing, let's still test this in the console.
+Open up the Rails console by running: `rails console`.
 Running the console will load the entire Rails environment and give you command line access to the app and the database.
-The console is a powerful tool that you can leverage in order to test out: scripts, methods, and database queries.
+The console is a powerful tool that you can leverage in order to test out scripts, methods, and database queries.

 Once the session has started, run the following command to ensure it recognizes our new Post model: